Gallery-of-Kaeon/Kaeon-FUSION/README.md

 # Kaeon FUSION

 Kaeon FUSION is the very first programming language created soley to work in place of any other programming language.
-It allows this by efficiently and elegantly amalgamating the functionality of said languages into a single language with a single syntax.
+It allows this by using a syntax called ONE+ that can generate any abstract syntax tree and by allowing the functionality of the language to be encoded into interchangable modules which can be incorporated at runtime, thereby making the functionality of the language indefinitely extensible.

-The language itself is entirely modular, inspired by LISP, and features the elegant, modern syntax of ONE+.
-It has sucessfully been used for general purspose programming, scripting, low level programming, and web development.
+Kaeon FUSION has sucessfully been used for general purspose programming, scripting, low level programming, and web development.